Australian cricket team in England in 1884: Second Test

 Soon afterwards, the London press reported that the entire proceeds of the match, a sum of £1,334, had been awarded to the Australians.
-This had been agreed beforehand by Alexander and Harris to enable the tourists to cover their costs, but the press disapproved and accused the Australians of being mercenary and acting outside the spirit of the game.
+This had been agreed beforehand by Alexander and Harris to enable the tourists to cover their costs, but the press disapproved.
+They accused the Australians of being mercenary, and acting outside the spirit of the game.
 Harte commented on the extreme bias of the press as, in all their other games, the Australians received only a share of the gate money, "an arrangement appreciated by the county clubs as the visitors' popularity always boosted takings".
-In fact, Alexander had attempted to secure payment of half the whole gate (main stands and outer grounds) for every match but the counties refused to share main stand revenue.
+In fact, Alexander had attempted to secure payment of half the whole gate (main stands and outer grounds) for every match, but the counties refused to share main stand revenue.
 The agreement brokered by Lord Harris was for the Australians to receive half of all outer ground revenue plus the entire gate for the Lord's Test.

 Third Test

-The final Test at the Oval was played in hot weather and Murdoch created a then-record score of 211, the first double-century in Test cricket.
-Murdoch was helped by three missed chances off the bowling of Ulyett when he had made 46, 171 and 205.
-England followed on but had only lost two wickets when time ran out and the match was drawn.
+The final Test at The Oval was played in hot weather, and Murdoch created a then-record score of 211, the first double-century in Test cricket.
+Murdoch was helped by three missed chances off the bowling of Ulyett when he had made 46, 171, and 205.
+England followed on but had only lost two wickets when time ran out, and the match was drawn.

 After McDonnell had made 103 out of 158, Murdoch and Scott completed the first double-century partnership in Test cricket.
-England, as the score mounted, used 11 bowlers: the first time in Test cricket that an entire team including the wicketkeeper was called upon to bowl.
+England, as the score mounted, used 11 bowlers: the first time in Test cricket that an entire team, including the wicket-keeper, was called upon to bowl.
 On this occasion, the wicketkeeper Lyttelton was the most successful bowler, taking 4/19.
 Grace, keeping wicket to Lyttelton, took a catch to dismiss Midwinter.

 The two main features of England's first innings were Scotton's "stonewalling" and Read's (batting at number ten) "hard and rapid hitting".
-Scotton's 90 in six hours and Read's 117 in two enabled England to reach a respectable 346 but they still had to follow on, 205 runs behind.
-But the time taken by Scotton's innings left Australia with not enough time to bowl England out again and the result was a draw.
+Scotton's 90 in six hours and Read's 117 in two enabled England to reach a respectable 346, but they still had to follow on, 205 runs behind.
+But the time taken by Scotton's innings left Australia with not enough time to bowl England out again, and the result was a draw.

-The Australian innings of 551 is still the Test match record for the highest total without a bowler conceding 100 runs (E Peate had an analysis of 2-99).
+The Australian innings of 551 is still the Test match record for the highest total without a bowler conceding 100 runs (Peate had an analysis of 2/99).